Welcome to Open Spaces

 Open Spaces is a forum for voices that speak with knowledge and understanding of matters currently affecting all of us.

-While it’s important to stay up-to-date on the pandemic news, it’s also mentally important to take a step back and breathe now and then.
-We have updated our page of interesting and amusing diversions for all ages, including summer reading, sprucing up your home office, and a beat-boxing Buddhist monk.
+We also believe it’s important to take a step back and breathe now and then.
+To help, see our useful diversions for all ages including books, recipes, humor—“Pass the Salt”—and a beat-boxing Buddhist monk.
 Take me away…

 Reports keep coming in focused on climate change and health.
 The reports all present the same key messages: climate change is here, it is bad for your health, immediate actions can reduce future risks, and climate action has immediate and substantial health benefits.